pydanny/pydanny.github.com/pages/about.rst

 :date: 2012-02-19 01:33

-I work as a freelance Python and Django consultant out of Los Angeles, California, United States, North America.
+I'm the principal of `Cartwheel Web`_, which does Python, Django, and JavaScript out of Los Angeles, California.
 I love to read, hang out with my fiancee_, and play at Capoeira_.
 I am a total Space and NASA Geek.

 Commercial Web Projects
 ========================